Alan Jones (talkback host): Military trial commentary

-An episode of ABC's Media Watch was devoted to Jones' pre-trial comments on the charging of three Australian soldiers serving in Afghanistan.
-The commentators believed that if the case had already been convened, Jones' comments would have been in contempt of court.
+An episode of ABC's Media Watch was devoted to Jones's pre-trial comments on the charging of three Australian soldiers serving in Afghanistan.
+The commentators believed that if the case had already been convened, Jones's comments would have been in contempt of court.
 The charges against the soldiers were eventually dismissed at a pre-trial hearing.

 Breach of radio standards

-On 25 November 2011, the Australian Communications and Media Authority found that Jones had breached the commercial radio code of practice in his reporting of environmental issues.
+On 25 November 2011 the Australian Communications and Media Authority found that Jones had breached the commercial radio code of practice in his reporting of environmental issues.
 His reporting was found to lack accuracy and failed to allow other viewpoints to be heard.
 A decision on the penalty for this breach was reserved.

 Climate change commentary

-On 15 June 2012, the Australian Communications and Media Authority found that Jones had breached the commercial radio code of practice in his reporting of environmental issues.
+On 15 June 2012 the Australian Communications and Media Authority found that Jones had breached the commercial radio code of practice in his reporting of environmental issues.
 This related to his claim that "human beings produce 0.001 per cent of carbon dioxide in the atmosphere".
 ACMA chairman Chris Chapman said that the watchdog was not penalising the licensee of 2GB, but was working with it to improve procedures.
 On 18 October 2012 ACMA ordered Jones to undergo factual accuracy training and employ a fact-checker.

-Jones responded to these claims on 19 October 2012 claiming that he had mistakenly claimed the 0.001 to be of all "carbon dioxide in the atmosphere" where it should have been "all gases in the atmosphere" and that he had repeated the correct and undisputed figure of 3 percent numerous times later that week and offered a correction.
+Jones responded to these claims on 19 October 2012, claiming that he had mistakenly claimed the 0.001 to be of all "carbon dioxide in the atmosphere" where it should have been "all gases in the atmosphere" and that he had repeated the correct and undisputed figure of 3 percent numerous times later that week and offered a correction.

 COVID-19 lockdown comments

-Jones was a critic of former Victorian Premier Daniel Andrews and his government.
+Jones was a critic of former Victorian Premier Daniel Andrews and his Labor government.
 During August 2020, Jones broadcast an editorial on his Sky News show in which he opposed restrictions over COVID-19 within Victoria, claiming the science did not support stronger regulations.
 An investigation by the Australian Communications and Media Authority found Jones correctly quoted the science journal, but "misrepresented the research on the effectiveness of lockdowns" and wearing masks to restrict the spread of the virus.
 The Australian Communications and Media Authority made Jones issue a correction in January 2021.